SemanticComputing/academysampo-web-app/README.md

 * [Nodemon &ndash; monitor for any changes in your source and automatically restart your server](https://nodemon.io/)

 Note for Linux users: if your home directory is mounted from a network drive, using the [Node Version Manager](https://github.com/nvm-sh/nvm) for installing Node.js highly recommended.

-Currently using a password protected SPARQL endpoint.
-When running on a local machine, you need to put a `.env` file at the root of this repository and define `SPARQL_ENDPOINT_BASIC_AUTH=...` there.

 ## Installation